MusicDoc/MusicDoc.github.io/links.md

 # Links

-Here you can find links to other music formats and projects.
+Here you can find links to other music formats and projects as alternative to [MusicDoc](index.html).

 ## Other music formats